Couple meeting with tax advisor discussing options.

 The rules for claiming mortgage interest as a tax deduction are the same for first and second mortgages.
 This includes home equity loans or home equity lines of credit (HELOCs).
 It also includes refinance loans.

-The rules for deducting interest on a home equity loan or HELOC changed as of December 16, 2017, when the Tax Cuts and Jobs Act was passed.
+The rules for deducting interest on a home equity loan or HELOC changed when the Tax Cuts and Jobs Act (TCJA) was passed.

 Here’s how the TCJA affects whether you can deduct your home equity loan interest.